danielmiessler/fabric/client/README.md

 1. It's possible to use LLMs for multiple AI use cases.
 2. It's important to validate that the results you're receiving are correct.
-2. The field of AI is moving faster than ever as a result of GenAI breakthroughs.
+3. The field of AI is moving faster than ever as a result of GenAI breakthroughs.
 ```

-# Server Mode

-1. Running `fabric --server --domain [domain] --port [port]` will start a Gunicorn server, allowing you to create a personal instance of Fabric.
-This server uses both traditional API endpoints and websockets for an enhanced experience.
-Use cases include iPhone shortcuts and creating an API for your own web site.
-The server is Gunicorn with Python flask.
-2. Update the JWT in the `config.yaml` file.

-# Remote mode

-1. If you make a `config.yaml` file in the directory root, the tool will now be in remote mode.
-Instead of directly querying OpenAI, you can query a remote Fabric server (including your own server if you have one configured).
-2. NOTE: if you are accessing a server behind SSL (https) you need to change `self.summarizestream = f"ws://{domain}:{port}"` to `self.summarizestream = f"wss://{domain}:{port}"`

 ## Contributing